pokemoncentral/wiki-util/pokemoves-autogen/extend-movelist/README.md

 ```
 where gen is the generation for which you want to build the inverted module.

+Right now that's not the end of the story: you also have to remove the `return`
+at the beginning of the file.

 ## Run the bot script
 In this repo's `bot` directory (path relative from here should be `../../bot`)
 there's a script `updatemovelist.py`.
 This script does the job, but requires